paretogroup/sql-style-guide/README.md

 ### Use CTEs, not subqueries

-Avoid subqueries; CTEs will make your queries easier to read AND reason about.
+Avoid subqueries; CTEs will make your queries easier to read and reason about.

-When using CTEs, pad the query with new lines.
+Always use an empty line between CTEs.

-If you use any CTEs, always have a CTE named `final` AND `SELECT * FROM final` at the END.
+If you use any CTEs, always have a CTE named `final` and `SELECT * FROM final` at the end.
 That way you can quickly inspect the output of other CTEs used in the query to debug the results.

-Closing CTE parentheses should use the same indentation level AS `WITH` and the CTE names.
+Closing CTE parentheses should use the same indentation level as `WITH` and the CTE names.

 ```sql
 -- Good